-Respondent: Alastair Frew Company Name: ScottishPower Generation Ltd Please express your views regarding the Workgroup Consultation, including rationale.
-For reference, the Grid Code objectives are: i.
-To permit the development, maintenance and operation of an efficient, coordinated and economical system for the transmission of electricity (Please include any issues, suggestions or queries) ii.
-To facilitate competition in the generation and supply of electricity (and without limiting the foregoing, to facilitate the national electricity transmission system being made available to persons authorised to supply or generate electricity on terms which neither prevent nor restrict competition in the supply or generation of electricity) iii.
-Subject to sub-paragraphs (i) and (ii), to promote the security and efficiency of the electricity generation, transmission and distribution systems in the national electricity transmission system operator area taken as a whole iv.
-To efficiently discharge the obligations imposed upon the licensee by this license and to comply with the Electricity Regulation and any relevant legally binding decisions of the European Commission and/or the Agency; and v.
+Respondent: Alastair Frew Company Name: ScottishPower Generation Ltd Please express your views regarding the Workgroup For reference, the Grid Code objectives are: Consultation, including rationale.
+To permit the development, maintenance and operation of an efficient, coordinated and economical system for the transmission of electricity suggestions or queries) To facilitate competition in the generation and supply of electricity (and without limiting the foregoing, to facilitate the national electricity transmission system being made available to persons authorised to supply or generate electricity on terms which neither prevent nor restrict competition in the supply or generation of electricity) Subject to sub-paragraphs (i) and (ii), to promote the security and efficiency of the electricity generation, transmission and distribution systems in the national electricity transmission system operator area taken as a whole To efficiently discharge the obligations imposed upon the licensee by this license and to comply with the Electricity Regulation and any relevant legally binding decisions of the European Commission and/or the Agency; and v.
 To promote efficiency in the implementation and administration of the Grid Code arrangements.
-The Distribution Code objectives are: Permit the development, maintenance, and operation of an efficient, coordinated and economical System for the distribution of electricity.
+The Distribution Code objectives are: Permit the development, maintenance, and operation of an efficient, coordinated and economical System for the distribution of electricity. ii.
 Facilitate competition in the generation and supply of electricity. iii.
-Efficiently discharge the obligations imposed upon DNOs by the Distribution Licence and comply with the Regulation (where Regulation has the meaning defined in the Distribution Licence) and any relevant legally binding decision of the European Commission and/or Agency for the Co-operation of Energy Regulators. iv.
-Promote efficiency in the implementation and administration of the Distribution Code.
+Efficiently discharge the obligations imposed upon DNOs by the Distribution Regulation (where the Distribution Lic decision of the Eu the Co-operation c Licence and comply with the Regulation has the meaning defined in cence) and any relevant legally binding ropean Commission and/or Agency for of Energy Regulators.
+Promote efficiency administration of the second sec v in the implementation and he Distribution Code.